konradhalas/dacite/README.md

 ### Rename

 If you want to change the name of your input field, you can use `rename` argument.
-You have to pass dictionary of with a following mapping:
+You have to pass dictionary with a following mapping:
 `{'data_class_field': 'input_field'}`

 ```python